Vito510/rocket-league-map-injector/README.md

 \/\/Important!\/\/

-In the dst file paste the "rocketleague" folder path.
+In the dst.txt file paste the "rocketleague" folder path.